arvindpndit/nodeJS/README.md

 ## Contents 📜

-This repository is structured into six parts, each focusing on different aspects of Node.js.
+This repository is structured into different parts, each focusing on different aspects of Node.js.
 Here's a sneak peek into what you can expect from each part:

 1. 🌱 [Introduction to Node - Part 1](https://github.com/arvindpndit/nodeJS/blob/master/01%20Intro%20to%20Node-1/node1.md)
 2. 🌱 [Introduction to Node - Part 2](https://github.com/arvindpndit/nodeJS/blob/master/02%20Intro%20to%20Node-2/node2.md)